nicolasduminil/50-shades-of-rest/classic/README.md

           .isCloseTo(LocalDateTime.now(ZoneId.of("Europe/Paris")), byLessThan(1, ChronoUnit.HOURS));
       }
     }

-This is a synchronous example, later in this text we will discuss several asynchronous ones as well.
+<p style="text-align: center;">Listing 2.10: Unit test with Java 11 HTTP/2 API</p>

 The new HTTP Client API is based on the `HttpClient` class, as you can see in the listing above.
 The class `HttpRequest` and its `Builder` allows to construct specific HTTP requests, specifying headers, MIME types, etc. Then the `send()` method is used to perform the request, `GET()` in